Direct (Vangelis album): Instrumentation

 The album is almost completely instrumental, employing mainly synthesizers and drum machines.
-Operatic vocals on "Glorianna" are performed by the Greek mezzo-soprano Markella Hatziano (uncredited).
+Operatic vocals on "Glorianna" are performed by the Greek mezzo-soprano Markella Hatziano (uncredited) who sings both the soprano and the mezzo-soprano parts.
 The male narrative on "Intergalactic Radio Station" is performed by musician-technician Casey Young (thanked).

 Composition

 The album starts with "The Motion of Stars", a symphonic electronica cut with plays of string synths over a constantly shifting sequenced background.
 "The Will of the Wind" features heavy drum machine backing, with sampled shakuhachi melody.
 "Metallic Rain" is similar to "Alpha", it begins with a synthesizer solo and then builds to a rock-like section which adds drums, a guitar-like distorted synth sound, and heavy blues bass.
-"Elsewhere" starts with a sequenced backing, litling melody and then adds drum machine.
+"Elsewhere" starts with a sequenced backing, a lilting melody and then adds a drum machine.
 "Dial Out" fits the album.
-On "Glorianna (Hymn a la Femme)" Vangelis uses synthesizers and orchestral percussion to support two vocalists singing in an operatic style.
-"Rotation’s Logic" is sort of pop-electronica.
+On "Glorianna (Hymn a la Femme)" Vangelis uses synthesizers and orchestral percussion to support the operatic vocals.
+"Rotation's Logic" is sort of pop-electronica.

 "The Oracle of Apollo" combines harp with synthesized strings and bass, capturing with "Glorianna (Hymn a la Femme)" the best elements in Vangelis style.
-"Message" has a sequenced bass and layers of strings at the start, which then develops into melodic symphonic style.
+"Message" has a sequenced bass and layers of strings at the start, which then develops into a melodic symphonic style.
 "Ave" is pop-rock.
 "Intergalactic Radio Station" in the end includes spoken vocals over a progressive rock synthesized background.
 "First Approach" ends the album with quiet synthesized cello and flute solos.